Concierge Sod Care in Palm Beach County

 Mowing & Traffic

-First mow when sod resists a gentle tug and blades are ~⅓ above target height.
+First mow when sod resists a firm tug and blades are roughly ⅓ above the target height.

-Sharp blade; bag clippings the first couple cuts.
-Minimize heavy traffic 2–3 weeks.
+Sharp blade only; bag clippings the first couple of cuts.
+Keep heavy traffic off for 2–3 weeks while rooting establishes.

 Nutrition